-Regardless of the type of website you're building, there are some fundamentals to include: - Business name and logo - Unique selling point and the benefits of your product or service - A clear headline on what your business is all about and what you offer to customers - Some great imagery showcasing your products or services and any current offers - Contact details and location - Any awards your business has won, product guarantees and security offered (more for e-commerce websites) - Links to your business' social media accounts so customers can start following you It's important to keep updating your website and ensure it remains relevant to your target audience, a few minutes a week might be sufficient.
-If you have a big update then allow an hour.
-TEST YOUR WEBSITE Make sure you run your website on all the major search browsers to check everything appears as it should and looks good (e.g. Firefox, Internet Explorer, Chrome and Safari).
-Don't forget to test out your website on mobiles and tablets too, as lots of customers will access your site via portable devices.
-STEP 4 Attract customers to your website Once you've got your website up and running, you need to start attracting people so your online 'showroom' isn't empty and to start growing and marketing your business online.
+Regardless of the type of website you're building, there are some fundamentals to include: - Business name and logo - Unique selling point and the benefits of your product or service - A clear headline on what your business is all about and what you offer to customers - Some great imagery showcasing your products or services and any current offers - Contact details and location - Any awards your business has won, product guarantees and security offered (more for e-commerce websites) - Links to your business' social media accounts so customers can start following you

+It's important to keep updating your website and ensure it remains relevant to your target audience, a few minutes a week might be sufficient.
+If you have a big update then allow a little longer.

+Test your website

+Make sure you run your website on all the major search browsers to check everything appears as it should and looks good (e.g. Firefox, Internet Explorer, Chrome and Safari).
+Don't forget to test out your website on desktop, mobiles and tablets too, as lots of customers will access your site via portable devices.

+STEP 4 ATTRACT CUSTOMERS TO YOUR WEBSITE

+Once you've got your website up and running, you need to start attracting people so your online 'showroom' isn't empty and to start growing and marketing your business online.
 Remember your customers research online, but the vast majority still prefer to buy 'offline' in a physical shop.

+Social Media

-Social Media Social media is a great tool to raise brand awareness, particularly in your local area, and connect with your customers.
-With 84% of UK adults currently on social media platforms... that's a big audience!
+Social media is a great tool to raise brand awareness, particularly in your local area, and connect with your customers.

 Once you've built up your following, sharing your site content via social platforms can be a great way to get more traffic to your website.
 Plus, you'll be able to:

 - Gain valuable customer insights

 - Increase brand awareness

 - Create targeted advert campaigns (these are surprisingly inexpensive)

 - Easily share content and information

 - Build relationships with your customers

 - Improve brand loyalty

 - Gain customer feedback